shumyla-farid/star-seeker-app/README.md

 - **Gate Details**: View detailed information about each gate including spatial links
 - **Cost Calculator**: Calculate journey costs based on distance, passengers, and parking days
 - **Route Finder**: Find the cheapest route between two gates with detailed segment breakdown
-- **Favourites**: Save and manage your favourite routes for quick access
+- **Favourites**: Save and manage your favourite routes and gates for quick access

 ### Enhanced Features